GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

 ![two_VMs_vagrantfile_tero](https://github.com/user-attachments/assets/53d12128-4dab-42d6-b89f-5b4b82db78a5)

 Next, I looked at https://developer.hashicorp.com/vagrant/docs/vagrantfile/machine_settings to get more information
 about the **Vagrant.configure("2")**-line and **config.vm.synced_folder**-line.
 The former is used for Vagrant's version control so that it's backward compatible.
-It's interesting to note that we can mix and match Vagrant configuration versions
+It's interesting to note that we can mix and match
-in a same Vagrantfile if necessary. **config.vm.synced_folder** lets user set a shared folder between the host and the guest VMs.
+Vagrant configuration versions in a single Vagrantfile if necessary.
+**config.vm.synced_folder** lets user set a shared folder between the host and the guest VMs.

 Let's try to create a vagrantfile of our own by shamelessly scavenging Tero's work!
 Thanks, Tero!
 Since Tero was using a script to install software for his Vagrant VM's, let's try to do the same by installing Salt minion and Salt master on our new VMs.

 ```
 # -*- mode: ruby -*-